Skip to content

 'Hello, World!'
 100 True

-It is also possible to use the format "title, content" for output, which makes it easier to check each variable's value, as follows:
+You can also use a "title, content" format for output, which makes it easy to check each variable's value, as follows:

 Python